-23. By Order No. 6 (GVA/2019), the Tribunal vacated the hearing dates after finding "that it is in the interests of justice to determine the receivability of the applications as a preliminary matter, before entering into an examination of their merits".
-Furthermore, noting that such an issue is of a purely legal nature on which the parties, the majority of whom was represented by Counsel, had been given ample opportunity to make comments and file submissions, the Tribunal decided to adjudicate them on the papers.
+By Order No. 6 (GVA/2019) of 7 February 2019, the Tribunal found that it was "in the interests of justice to determine the receivability of the applications as a preliminary matter, before entering into an examination of their merits".

+Furthermore, noting that such an issue is of a purely legal nature, the Tribunal decided to adjudicate them on the papers.